ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-The `camera`, `scene` and `renderer` variables are global variables so that they are available throughout our script.
-They will be defined inside of functions that we will create.
+The `camera`, `scene`, and `renderer` variables are global variables so that they are available throughout our script.
+They will be defined in functions we create.
 Remove the `const` keyword in front of their declarations that we already added.

-We will also initialize a `player` variable for our created box.
-The `boxSideLength` variable is for the x, y and z lengths of our box, most of our boxes will be squares.
-Now, let's define the function called `init`.
+We also initialize a `player` variable for our created box.

+The `boxSideLength` variable is for the x, y and z lengths of our box.
+Most of our boxes will be squares.

+Now let's define the function called `init`.
 This function will be used to initialize the game, by rendering and setting up the scene and creating our objects.
-Define an `init` function and move the camera, light and renderer code inside of it:
+Define an `init` function and move the camera, light, and renderer code into it:

 ```javascript
 function init() {